randyjama/mp2/README.md

 ### Code review

 On [Canvas](https://canvas.ubc.ca/), upload a PDF file with the code for `DocumentSimilarity.java` alone.
 Each submission will be assigned, at random, to a peer for code review.
+This step will be anonymous so ensure that you do not have your name or other identifying information in the file that you upload.